Top of page

 These seniors embody a diverse spectrum of roles on campus: leaders, catalysts for thought, spirited athletes, academic mentors, and community influencers.
 Their dedication to their passions and endeavors has left an indelible mark on the Emory community, and each is committed to extending their impact to alumni communities worldwide.

-Among this year's 100 Senior Honorary is one LACS major: América Moreno Ruiz.
+Among last year's 100 Senior Honorary is one LACS major: América Moreno Ruiz.

 Read more